-A little over 12 years ago, four students joined forces to see if they could do something that had never been done before: Sell prescription glasses online.
-A couple years later, Warby Parker officially launched online and redefined how people buy glasses and frames.
+A little over 12 years ago, four students joined forces to see if they could do something that had never been done before: sell prescription glasses online.
+A couple of years later, Warby Parker officially launched online and redefined how people buy glasses and frames.

 But no brand can rest on its laurels, and now you can buy cheap glasses online from many brands eager to take Warby Parker’s place.
 In fact, the number of Warby Parker alternatives can make it difficult to choose the right company.
 There are so many different brands, frames and styles, and one mistake could mean waiting weeks for an exchange.
 If you’ve spent hours scrolling through endless options, you aren’t the only one.

 But buying cheap glasses online doesn’t have to be a hassle (so long as you already have your prescription).
 Though there are many online glasses options out there, SPY rounded up the best places to buy cheap glasses online.
 To identify the best brands, we evaluated 14 online glasses retailers on price, variety, quality of styles and customer-friendly policies such as free returns.

 In the end, only five retailers had the right mix of products and policies to recommend to our readers.
 Many of our picks for the best cheap glasses brands have a lot in common.
 For example, almost all cheap online glasses use plastic frames and lenses and many do not partner with insurance companies.
 That means no matter where you go, you’ll almost certainly have some kind of plastic glasses and you’ll probably need reimbursement from your insurance company.